 Mustard weather requirements

-- White mustard prefer cold weather, although it is able to adapt to all kinds of temperatures.
+White mustard prefer cold weather, although it is able to adapt to all kinds of temperatures.
 It grows in full sun or semishade. low humidity and cool environment in summer.
 In irrigated fields, warm temperatures are favorable.

-- Height between 0 and 2,300 meters.
+Resistant to frost: Height between 0 and 2,300 meters.

 Mustard required soil

-- Moist soil with a dry environment.
+Moist soil with a dry environment.
 Welldrained soil.

-- It has a well developed branched root system that allow it to make good use of all soil nutrients.
+It has a well developed branched root system that allow it to make good use of all soil nutrients.

-- It prefers sandy calcareous soils, land of medium consistency, loamy or one tha can retain moisture.
+It prefers sandy calcareous soils, land of medium consistency, loamy or one tha can retain moisture.

-- Neutral and basic floor, with pH above 6.
+Neutral and basic floor, with pH above 6.

-- This plant adapts to almost all types of soil, although less than 5.4 pH adversely affects its development.
+This plant adapts to almost all types of soil, although less than 5.4 pH adversely affects its development.

 Propagation of white mustard

-- White mustard is mainly spread by seeds.
+White mustard is mainly spread by seeds.

 When the cultivation is intended to obtain seeds, mustard should be sown in spring, between March and April to favorable weather during the months of seed development.

 - When the crop is destined for animal fodder: planting can be done between February and September in cold areas .
 The southern regions can plant all year round, when conditions are favorable.
 If sown in mid August, mustard can provide fodder in late December.

 When the plant has produced its first 4 leaves we carry out irrigation.
 Repeat watering if it has not rained the next 2 weeks.
 Water regularly without flooding the ground.
 Loose soil texture will provode the necessary moisture for plant development, dry and low humidity environments are favorable.

-Flowering and fruit
+Flowering and fruiting

 Flowering takes place in 6-8 weeks after planting.
 These flowers give off a pleasant scent and honey.
 Fruiting occurs about a month later.

 Fertilizer and care

-- Manure or compost.
-You can also use the press cake after having extracted the oil.
+Manure or compost: You can also use the press cake after having extracted the oil.

-- Fertilize directly with organic fertilizers P, K, N. For the growth of white mustard P and K (phosphorus and potassium, respectively) are important nutrients, and to a lesser extent, N (nitrogen).
+Fertilizer: Fertilize directly with organic fertilizers P, K, N. For the growth of white mustard P and K (phosphorus and potassium, respectively) are important nutrients, and to a lesser extent, N (nitrogen).
 Mustard contains sulfur in its essential oils, so that this nutrient must be also provided

 - If the crop goes to seed production, we can provide phosphates for a greater production.
 In the same case, weeding is necessary when the plants draw the first 4 leaves and, after two months, make another final weeding and thinning of the crop.
 Thus more seed production is obtained.
 In case of domestic cultivation, it does not need such a care.

 When the field is grown for fodder, it should be mowed before flowering.
 The leaves of the plant are considered toxic when they have developed flowers.
 Animals should not consume mustard in bloom or its fruit because flower and frutis contain toxic substances for cattle, called glucosinolates.

-More information on mustard in the listing above.
+More information on mustard.

 Other interesting articles